Put a little south in your mouth with our delicious fried green tomato burgers with comeback sauce.

 - Prep.
 To make the comeback sauce, combine the mayonnaise, chili sauce, ketchup, lemon juice, Worcestershire sauce, hot sauce, garlic powder, onion powder, ground mustard, and paprika in a small bowl and blend well.
 Cover and refrigerate the sauce until ready to use.

 - Cook.
-Add 1-inch of canola oil to a skillet then place over medium-high heat.
+Add 1 inch (2.5 cm) of canola oil to a skillet then place over medium-high heat.

 - Dredge the green tomato slices in the flour, then the beaten egg, and finally in the panko breadcrumbs.
 Working in small batches, fry the coated green tomato slices, flipping once until golden brown, approximately 2 minutes per side.
 Remove the fried green tomatoes from the oil and place them on paper towels to drain.

 - Prep again.
-Divide the meat into two 8-ounce portions.
-Gently form the meat into patties that are approximately 1/2-inch wider than the bun to allow for shrinkage during the cooking process.
+Divide the meat into two 8-ounce (226.8-g) portions.
+Gently form the meat into patties that are approximately 1/2 inch (1.3 cm) wider than the bun to allow for shrinkage during the cooking process.
 Season both sides of the patties with kosher salt.

 - Cook again.
 Place the hamburger patties on the indirect side of the grill, positioning the vent directly above the burgers in order to force the smoke over and around the meat.
 Cook the patties for about 10 minutes.

 - Push the tip of a rapid-read thermometer such as the Thermapen into the side of both burgers.
-When the temperature reaches 105°F, flip the burgers and cook for approximately 10 more minutes.
+When the temperature reaches 105°F (40.6°C), flip the burgers and cook for approximately 10 more minutes.
 Because they are not over direct heat, you do not need to flip them often.

 - Put the burgers on the direct heat side to brown them.
 Leave the lid up so the heat is concentrated on one side of each burger.
 If the fire flares up, move the burger to another spot.
 Flip the meat every minute to form a nice crust on both sides.